What is a deed?

 A traditional deed in lieu of foreclosure is a specialized instrument designed to transfer property to a lender in satisfaction of a debt and in exchange for a full and complete release.
 The clauses contained in DILs can be quite technical.
 They begin with a general statement such as “This Deed is executed and delivered by Grantor and accepted by Grantee in lieu of Grantee demanding and collecting the Indebtedness and in lieu of the necessity for Grantee to give notice of default, notice of intent to accelerate, notice of acceleration, notice of posting for foreclosure, and conduct of a foreclosure sale of the Property.”
 Much additional verbiage is then added.

 Few institutional lenders today accept DILs as a means of avoiding foreclosure.
-The reason is that the foreclosure process itself is advantageous to the lender since it cleans up title by eliminating junior liens and clearly establishes a deficiency amount (the difference between the price at foreclosure and the balance on the note) for which the lender can then sue.
-Under certain circumstances, however, it may be useful to consider a unilateral DIL (i.e., without the lender's consent).
-Read our companion web article, Deeding Property to the Lender.
+The reason is that the foreclosure process itself is usually advantageous to the lender since it cleans up title by eliminating junior liens and clearly establishes a deficiency amount (the difference between the price at foreclosure and the balance on the note) for which the lender can then sue the borrower.
+Under certain circumstances, however, it may be useful to consider a unilateral DIL (i.e., without the lender’s consent).

-Under Property Code sec.
-5.027 et seq., a correction deed is now more properly called a "correction instrument."
+Instruments of this type used to be loosely referred to as “correction deeds.”
+Under Property Code Section 5.027 et seq., a correction deed is now more properly called a “correction instrument.”
 It may take a form similar to the old correction deed or it may be in the form of an affidavit that recites the correction.
 Either way, a correction instrument is a supplementary filing that relates back in time to an original deed that contained some error or mutual mistake.
 It corrects the mistake but leaves other terms of the conveyance intact.
 No new consideration is required.

-Sec.
-5.028 deals with correction instruments that make "nonmaterial" corrections—the classic scrivener's error, in other words.
+The first step is to make sure one is looking at an instrument of conveyance (e.g., a warranty deed, not an affidavit or the like).
+The second step is to examine the instrument and determine if the error is non-material or material.
+Section 5.028 deals with correction instruments that make non-material corrections to instruments of conveyance-the classic scrivener’s error, in other words.
 Perhaps a distance or an angle in the legal description was misstated, or the name of a party misspelled.
-A person with personal knowledge of the facts may execute this type of correction instrument, but a copy of the correction instrument must be sent to each party to the original instrument.
+A person with personal knowledge of the facts may execute this type of correction instrument without joinder of others, but a copy of the correction instrument must be sent to each party to the original instrument.

-Material corrections are a more serious issue and are addressed by sec.
-5.029.
-An example is conveyance in the original instrument of the wrong property—lot 5 instead of lot 6 for example.
-A correction instrument making a material correction must be executed by each party to the original recorded instrument.
+Material corrections are a more serious issue and are addressed by Section 5.029.
+Examples are the conveyance in the original instrument of the wrong property (lot 5 instead of lot 6 for example) or conveyance of property to the wrong entity.
+A correction instrument affecting a material correction such as these must be executed by each party to the original recorded instrument.

 It is the better policy in practice to have any correction instrument executed by all parties.